Exploring what makes each of us unique creates new ways to share ourselves with the world

 She realized this concept had the power to help people differentiate themselves and launched 3 UNIQUES in an interview format on YouTube in June of 2020.
 By interviewing a wide range of people about their 3 UNIQUES, listeners can gain insight into new ways to think about themselves, and what they have to offer.
 The interviews are also coming soon as a podcast.

 I shared with Brenda my own story – as my kids have gotten older I’ve felt the desire to find a new focus for my work and the things I feel passionate about.
 Yet I was very pessimistic about my ability to create that.
 I am a former newspaper journalist and had put my writing career aside when my boys where young.
 I questioned what I had to offer and started telling myself things like: “It’s too late to start a new career,” and “there is too much new technology to learn.
 I can’t catch up”.
+A midlife career change felt out of reach.

 Asking Compassionate Questions